-Think of a business line of credit and a business credit card as financial siblings.
+Consider a business line of credit and a business credit card as financial siblings.
 They share many of the same characteristics, but are two separate products.
 And they can get along quite nicely.

 How does a business line of credit work?

-The lender will assess the minimum monthly payment due, which may be calculated as a percentage of the outstanding balance or just on the interest.
+The lender will assess the minimum monthly payment due, which may be calculated as a percentage of the outstanding balance or based on the interest.
 If a debt remains after the draw period ends, the lender will determine the installment payments necessary to repay it based on a term, such as three or five years.

-- Annual maintenance fee: $25 to $50 is common
+- Annual maintenance fee: Commonly $25 to $50 each year

-How do business credit cards work?
+How does a business credit card work?